superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    images = sa.search_images(project, "example_image1.jpg")

-Here again we get python list of dict metadata for the images with name prefix 'example_image1.jpg'.
-The image names in projects are unique, so if full name was given to :ref:`search_images <ref_search_images>` the returned list will have a single item we were looking for:
+Here again we get a Python list of dict metadatas for the images with name prefix "example_image1.jpg".
+The image names in SuperAnnotate platform projects are unique, so if full name was given to :ref:`search_images <ref_search_images>` the returned list will have a single item we were looking for:

 .. code-block:: python

    image = images[0]

-We can now for example download the image with:
+To download the image one can use:

 .. code-block:: python

    sa.download_image(image, <path_to_local_dir>)

-or download image annotations with:
+or to download image annotations:

 .. code-block:: python